wildec2/kotlin-spring-google-genai/README.md

 `application/json`:  This forces the model to constrain decoding, such that token selection is guided by the supplied schema.
 `text/x.enum`: ENUM as a string response in the response candidates which allows you to constrain the output to a fixed set of values.

+- **responseSchema**: Optional.
+Output schema of the generated candidate text.
+If set, a compatible responseMimeType must also be set.

 ---